 The Dyson V10 narrowly pips it as it's (still) slightly more budget-friendly and has more attachments.

 7. Hoover H-Free 500

-For a reasonable price, the Hoover H-Fee 500 is a decent little stick vacuum.
-And we mean little as this thing is really lightweight and packs away in a cleverly compact transformer-like way.
+For its reasonable price, the Hoover H-Fee 500 is a decent little stick vacuum.
+And we mean little: it's really lightweight and packs away in a cleverly compact, transformer-like way.

-Like others it offers a modular system so you can clean in different ways and access various areas.
-We find it very versatile and reasonably powerful, too.
+Like other vacuum cleaners, it offers a modular system so you can clean in different ways.
+We found it to be very versatile and reasonably powerful, too.

-However, the turbo mode will only give you eight minutes of cleaning and with an average of 25 minutes it's not very long.
-This combined with a small dustbin means it's more suited to flats and small homes.
-You might want to consider an Energy model which comes with an extra battery.
+However, the turbo mode will only give you eight minutes of cleaning and it has an average of 25 minutes across all modes, which is not very long.
+This, combined with a small dustbin, means it's more suited to flats and small homes.
+You might want to consider an Energy model, which comes with an extra battery.

 Read our full Hoover H-Free 500 review